Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback Rate for

 \section{Feedback Rate for $b>k$}

-We have so far discussed the case where the number of scheduling slots $b$ is equal to the number of users $k$.
+We have so far discussed the case where the number of scheduling slots $b$ is equal to the number of users $k$, but the case of $b > k$ is also of interest.
+For example, communication networks must be designed for peak load, so there may be time periods throughout the day when the number of users is reduced but the number of available slots remain fixed, leading to a situation where $b > k$.
 When $b>k$, collision-free scheduling becomes easier, so we would expect the minimum required feedback rate to be lower as compared to the $b=k$ case.
 Indeed when the number of transmission slots is equal to $n$, each of the $n$ potential users can be assigned a unique slot, so no feedback is required to prevent collision.
 Larger $b$, of course, leads to waste of transmission resources.
 Smaller $b$, such as $b=k$, wastes no slots, but requires larger feedback rate in order to avoid collision.
 In this section, we study the trade-off between $b$ and the minimum feedback rate, when $k<b<n$.

 To characterize the minimum feedback rate to ensure collision-free scheduling for the $b>k$ case, we extend the results of the previous sections.
-These extensions are straightforward, with the exception of Theorem \ref{thm:fixed_exclusion}, where the previous proof relies on the fact that there are exactly $k$ slots.
-We defer this case to Theorem \ref{thm:graph_entropy}, which extends the $\log \log (n)$ scaling result to the case of $b \geq k$.
+These extensions are straightforward, with the exception of Proposition \ref{thm:fixed_exclusion}, where the previous proof relies on the fact that there are exactly $k$ slots.
+This case is however already covered in Theorem \ref{thm:graph_entropy}, which contains the $\log \log (n)$ scaling result for the case of $b \geq k$.
 The proofs of the extensions of the other bounds are included in the appendix.
 Note that these bounds are presented in simplified forms which are similar to the bounds of the previous sections, but due to the approximations used, they do not coincide with previous results in the $b=k$ case.